 Now what is the business analyst role?
 And we’ll talk about the business analyst role and then we’ll talk about the differences between the two and how to move back and forth.

 The Business Analyst Role

 Business analysts, on the other hand, are professionals who help organizations identify and solve problems.
 They analyze data and use various tools and methodologies to identify areas for improvement and to make recommendations for changes.
 At Bridging the Gap, we help business analysts who literally “bridge the gap” between business and technology stakeholders.
 This means they help ensure that the software solutions actually do what the business needs them to do and solve real business problems.

 A business analyst doing this kind of work would use a technique like business process analysis to understand that business workflow and the problem to be solved.
 They would use use cases, wireframes, and user stories to analyze and define the software or functional requirements.

 They would also use a variety of data modeling techniques to define how information is stored and flows through all the various software systems.
 This type of business analyst starts out a project by defining the needs or outcomes, takes it through to scope, defining the detailed requirements and collaborating with the business and technology teams to ensure a successful implementation of the requirements.

 How Business Analysts and Subject Matter Experts Work Together

-> - The Business Analyst will be responsible for leading the business analysis process, preparing requirements documentation, and managing change.
+- The business analyst is typically responsible for leading the entire business analysis process for preparing requirements documentation, and managing change.

-> If business analysis is a career that you want to pursue, the absolute best next thing to do is to join my free Quick Start to Success Workshop.
+If business analysis is a career that you want to pursue, the absolute best next thing to do is to join my free Quick Start to Success Workshop.
 In that workshop, you will learn more about the business analyst career path as well as details about the business analysis process framework that will give you the structure that you need to manage your day and your projects appropriately.